-To quickly and fairly explain the career of Joan would do a disservice to her.
-Some associate her with the early 60s civil rights movement.
+To quickly explain Joan’s career would do a disservice to her.
+Some associate Joan with the early 1960s civil rights movement.
 True.
 Some associate her with the 1964 Berkeley Free Speech movement.
 True.
 Some may even know of her participation in the 2011 Occupy Wall Street demonstrations.
 True again

 In other words, Joan has had a lifetime of peace, love, and activism.

 During the Woodstock Music and Art Fair, she was pregnant and married to David Harris.
 Authorities had jailed Harris for refusing to be drafted.
 That night, Baez played her hour set with Richard Festinger and Jeffrey Shurtleff.

 Oh Happy Day

 I Shall Be Released